ADOBE Retirement of Shockwave

 Adobe Shockwave end of life

-Adobe retired Flash a long time ago.
-Following customer feedback, the software giant announced that it will discontinue Shockwave for Windows on April 9, 2019.
-The company had already phased out the Director authoring tool and Mac player in 2017, but this latest move marks the end for good. of the web plugin for most.
-The only ones who will receive support beyond April 9 will be business customers, whose contracts expire in 2022.
+Adobe has been retiring Flash for a while now.
+After customer complaints, the software giant announced that it would be retiring Shockwave for Windows on April 9, 2019.
+The company had already phased out its Director authoring tool and Mac player in 2017, but this latest move marks the end of the web plugin for most.
+The only ones who will receive support beyond April 9 will be enterprise customers, whose contracts expire in 2022.

 HTML5 & WebGL

-Adobe's decision comes as no surprise as the Internet has moved on.
-As the company stated, "Shockwave usage has 'declined' as technologies like HTML5 and WebGL have taken over."
-It's clear that developers who still dynamically support their web applications would prefer to move to newer, truly universal builds and versions."
+Adobe's decision is not surprising as the Internet has moved on.
+As the company stated, "Shockwave usage has 'declined' as technologies like HTML5 and WebGL have taken over.
+It is clear that developers who still actively support their web applications would prefer to move to newer, truly universal frameworks and versions.".

 What will be affected?

-The lack of Shockwave might not be dramatically noticeable on most websites, but it could cause problems.
-Many older games and multimedia frameworks were developed around Shockwave, which allowed exciting web applications to appear at a time when HTML was very mediocre and powerful, consumer-friendly smartphones were mere dreams.
-So since many of the developers stopped support a long time ago, the withdrawal of Shockwave is likely to render these applications useless.
+The lack of Shockwave may not be dramatically noticeable on most websites, but it could cause problems.
+Many older games and multimedia frameworks were built around Shockwave, which enabled the emergence of compelling web applications at a time when HTML was very mediocre and powerful, consumer-friendly smartphones were just dreams.
+Since many of the developers stopped supporting it a long time ago, the withdrawal of Shockwave is likely to render these applications useless.

 Source: The Verge